azadbolour/boardgame/web-ui/NOTES.md

   promise.

   One thing that is confusing is that the promise api confounds promises with values.
-Automatic warpping and unwrapping in promises reduces code bulk, but obsures semantics.
+Automatic wrapping and unwrapping in promises reduces code bulk, but obsures semantics.

   Here is an example from http://www.datchley.name/promise-patterns-anti-patterns/: